 • Results: Summarizes primary results reported in the manuscript, including the number of participants, direction of change, and variance and level of statistical significance for each quantitative result, as well as confidence intervals or effect sizes wherever appropriate.

 • Conclusions and Implications: Specifies study conclusions directly supported by results reported in the abstract and specifies implications for research and practice or policy making when appropriate.

 Research Methods are manuscripts that describe the objectives and methodologies for multi-year interventions whose aims are to change nutrition and/or physical activity behavior and/or related physiological outcomes, such as BMI or blood glucose.
 Research Methods are expected to have protocols that have already undergone review external to the author's institution (federal or national agencies) prior to funding.
 Although Results are not included in Research Methods, a Discussion should include a brief summary of potential limitations and expected benefits or outcomes.
 Research Methods are peer-reviewed by the Editors and a member of the Board of Editors for completeness, clarity, and contribution to the literature.
-Research Methods are published online only but are assigned a digital object identifier (DOI).
+Research Methods are assigned a digital object identifier (DOI).

-• Objective: Specifies the primary purpose or objective(s) of the study and/or hypotheses tested.
+A structured abstract of 200 words or less organizes information with descriptive headings similar to those of a Research Article:• Objective: Specifies the primary purpose or objective(s) of the study and/or hypotheses tested.

 • Design: Describes the basic research design, methods used to collect data, timing and sequence of intervention, and data collection.